How to Get an International Driving Permit for China

 Where can I get a Chinese international driving permit?

-You might already be abroad in China and wondering where to get international drivers license.
-In this case, you can mail you application, documents and payment to an AAA office in America.
+You might already be abroad in China and wondering where to get an international drivers license.
+In this case, you can mail your application, documents and payment to an AAA office in America.
 You can also expedite the process by paying extra fees.

 Tips for Avoiding International Drivers License Fraud

 There are many dishonest people and businesses offering fraudulent international drivers licenses.
 Travelers looking for information on how to get an international driver’s license should not seek answers from ads or any private companies.